 When breaking down the population by demographics, there are slightly more females than males, accounting for 50.8% and 49.2% of the population, respectively.
 The median age of Kitchener’s residents is 37, which falls below the national average.
 The city also has a higher percentage of children under the age of five and a lower percentage of residents over retirement age when compared to national averages.

 The majority of the population are from Canada, but there is also a high percentage of German residents.
-In fact, they account for about one-quarter of the total population.
-Other groups include English, Irish, Scottish and French, just to name a few.
+They account for about one-quarter of the total population.
+Other groups include English, Irish, Scottish and French, to name a few.

 Kitchener Population Growth